|1 February 2021 update:

 In early 2020, the OAG established a new Forensic Audit business unit.
 This group will conduct targeted forensic audits into aspects of public sector financial management and probity, including contract management systems, to identify red flags that indicate an increased risk of financial misappropriation.
 The new capability, including advanced data analytics techniques, will examine certain matters in more detail than has previously been possible within the OAG’s existing audit products.

 The Forensic team provides additional support on referral from financial and performance audit teams, and has commenced some targeted scrutiny of patterns of expenditure during the COVID-19 response.

 As always, we encourage and appreciate referrals on matters of concern related to public administration and financial mismanagement.
 Members of the public, suppliers to government, staff and those charged with governance in public entities can contact us through firstname.lastname@example.org or through our website.

 While individual referrals may not result in immediate specific audit activity, as the OAG tends to examine matters where systemic shortcomings may be revealed, external information received can be very useful to inform decisions on prioritising topics or entities for additional audit scrutiny.

-Matters not directly falling within the OAG’s legislative mandate or meeting the threshold for examination may be referred to other appropriate integrity agencies.
+Matters not directly falling within the OAG’s legislative mandate or meeting the threshold for examination may be referred to other appropriate integrity entity.

 We also have trained staff to receive public interest disclosures (PIDs) that relate to substantial unauthorised or irregular use of, or substantial mismanagement of, public resources.
 Find out more about lodging a PID on our contact us page.